crunchy-devops/jenkins-pic/PIPELINE_GUI.md

 ````
 Select for content type :  application/json
 Press the green button Add webhook
-Refresh the screen so you can check if the url is ticked.
+Refresh the screen so you can check if the url is ticked in green.

 ## Configure the webhook in Jenkins
 Go to jenkins and configure hello-world-maven